Extraction of Proton Trace Anomaly Energy from Near-Threshold $\phi$ and $J/\psi$ photo-productions: Introduction

-Measuring the quantum effect of the many-body system inside the proton is generally difficult.
-But the low-energy scattering between the heavy quarkonium and the nucleon can be used to probe the trace anomaly of the nucleon, since the two-gluon exchange is dominant for the process.
-It is not difficult to compute the scattering amplitude using the local operator production expansion with the gluon operator \cite{Boussarie:2020vmu}.
-Hatta, Rajan, and Yang had tried to extract the trace anomaly from the J/$\psi$ photo-production data near threshold, based on a holographic QCD framework \cite{Hatta:2018ina,Hatta:2019lxo}.
-The QCD trace anomaly of the proton is also evaluated by the lattice calculation \cite{PhysRevLett.121.212001}.
-In this work, we begin with the VMD model suggested by Kharzeev \cite{Kharzeev:1995ij,Kharzeev:1998bz}.
-Following the recent prior analysis based on the model \cite{Wang:2019mza}, we try to extract the trace anomalous energy of the proton from the diffractive production data of $\phi$ and J/$\psi$ vector mesons near the thresholds \cite{Mibe:2005er,Ali:2019lzf}.
-Based on the extracted trace anomaly parameter $b$ at different energy scales, we come up with an empirical scale-dependence for the trace anomaly contribution to the proton mass and the corresponding evolution equation.
+At present, the direct experimental measurement of quantum effects inside protons is impossible to be realized.
+But the low-energy scattering between heavy quarkonium and nucleon can be used to probe the trace anomaly of the nucleon, since the two-gluon exchange is dominant for the process \cite{NOVIKOV198067,Novikov:1981xi,Frankfurt:2002ka,Kharzeev:2021qkd}.
+It is not difficult to compute the scattering amplitude using the local operator product expansion (OPE) with the gluon operator \cite{Boussarie:2020vmu}.
+Recently, in Refs. \cite{Hatta:2018ina,Hatta:2019lxo} the authors had tried to extract the trace anomaly from the J/$\psi$ photo-production data near threshold, based on a holographic QCD framework.
+Based on the Lattice QCD, the result of proton anomaly is discussed in Ref. \cite{PhysRevLett.121.212001}.
+For more information on the importance of the proton trace anomaly, one can refer to the EICUG Yellow Report \cite{AbdulKhalek:2021gbh}.
+In this work, we begin with the vector-meson-dominance model (VMD) suggested by Refs. \cite{Kharzeev:1995ij,Kharzeev:1998bz}.
+Following the recent analysis based on this method \cite{Wang:2019mza}, we try to extract the trace anomalous energy of the proton firstly from the diffractive production data of both $\phi$ and J/$\psi$ vector mesons near the thresholds \cite{Mibe:2005er,Ali:2019lzf}.
+The paper is organized as follows.
+We describe the forward meson-nucleon scattering amplitude in the VMD model in Sec. \ref{sec:method}, relating the parameter $b$ to the photo-production data.
+We subsequently show our extraction of the trace anomaly part by fitting the experimental data in Sec. \ref{sec:results}.
+We generally discuss and analyze the uncertainties introduced by the model and data fitting in Sec. \ref{sec:error}.
+Finally we give the conclusions and discussions in Sec. \ref{sec:summary}.